dgleba/vamp203/README.md

 - I put a copy of my served web root files in c:\p2\vamp\htdocs
     say for example c:\p2\vamp\htdocs\menu\index.html
+- I had to run ' vboxmanage list bridgedifs '  to get a list of adapter names to use in  ' --bridgeadapter1 ' see 09createvbox.bat.
 - match the version of guest additions to your version of virtualbox.
 See start.sh around line 104.
 - before running 12bootstrap203.sh, edit configv1.sh with your passwords.
 You can look at the example configv1.sh.example.
   I put my configv1.sh in c:\p2\vamp\htdocs\vm   - the script copies it from there.